 - 1. Press Menu, and then tap Channel Mixer to enter the Channel Mixer.
 Alternatively, press Ch.
-Mixer (MPC X). - 2.
+Mixer (MPC X) or Track Mix (MPC One). - 2.
 Double-tap the Mixer field in the upper-left corner, and then tap Midi Tracks. - 3.
 Tap the square that represents the track with the plugin program to select it. - 4.
 Tap and drag the volume slider or pan knob up or down to adjust it.
 After you do this once, you can adjust the volume and panning of the plugin program normally.